AkshayAgarwal007/Moodly/README.md

 ##Developers

 Though this application is specifically made for NU-Moodle, the code can be modified to work with any website that makes use of Moodle or has a similar structure.
 However, anyone who wants to build such an app would prefer to use Moodle APIs and different tools because of the recent trend to build a universal app, the code base for Moodly can serve as a learning resource for those learning to make GUI applications using Python, working on a web scrapping project using Python or just wants to explore Python more.

+Since this app targets a higly specific group of people there might not be many developers visiting this repo.
+Though there are many aspects of this application like (Web Scrapping, Making GUI apps using Python, Packaging a Python app,multithreading. writing non-blocking code, working with libraries like Sqlite3, requests and BeautifulSoup) which is of importance to any python developer(especially a beginner/intermidiate) and I would like to explain those things to you( You must be interested if you are reading this ).
+But instead of doing that here I would prefer to write a blog and I would add the link to the same here as soon as I do so.

 ##Contributing